Skip to content

 In 2020, siblings Dan and Jaime O'Bree began breeding-to-sell thoroughbreds in Western Australia.
 The foundation was already there — multiple generations of family, heavily involved in the breeding and racing of thoroughbreds.

 Six drafts in.
 A Group 1 winner.
 A stallion at Newgate.
 Stakes horses every year.
+This is not a fluke.
+Not coincidental.
+It's proof.

 Dan and Jaime O'Bree at Yanget Farm